 The Schneebar Oberkaseralm is a good place to stop for a short break on the last run down.
 There is a beautiful view towards the Wilder Kaiser and good music

 The Kitzbühel ski area is truly a vast ski area and offers excellent value for your money.
 It is very well serviced and maintained by the skiresort company Bergbahn AG Kitzbühel.
 Lifts are constantly upgraded to speed the flow of skiers, and include the spectacular peak–to-peak 3S gondola which soars 400m above the valley between Pengelstein and Wurzhöhe.
 There are many comfortable 8-seater chairlifts, some with a covering hood and a seat-heating (warming) system.
 T-bar lifts are nearly absent.
 Furhtermore, state of the art grooming and snow making give Kitzbühel and Kirchberg a long season that belies the modest altitude.

 In 2014 Bergbahn AG Kitzbühel was honoured as the first cable car company with the WORLD’S BEST SKI RESORT COMPANY award.
-In January 2013 and 2014 Kitzbuehel was voted ‘best ski resort in the world’, by Skiresort.de, the world’s largest test portal for ski resorts.
+Since 2013 Kitzbuehel was been voted ‘best ski resort in the world’, by Skiresort.de, the world’s largest test portal for ski resorts.

 Nearest airport: Innsbruck (97km) one hour.

 Several low-cost airlines operate to Innsbruck airport.
 Dutch airline Transavia provides frequent flights to Innsbruck from Amsterdam, Rotterdam, Eindhoven and Groningen.
 AirBerlin operates from Berlin.
 EasyJet is based on London Gatwick.

 Nearest train station: In resort.
 All international express trains stop here.

 For more information on Kitzbühel please visit the official website of Kitzbühel